 Wellmark rejects claims that don't match the NPI information captured during the provider enrollment process.

-If your NPI changes, notify Wellmark using our online form to ensure more timely and accurate claims processing.
+If your Organizational NPI changes, notify Wellmark using our Provider Change Form to ensure more timely and accurate claims processing.

 Blue DentalSM Claims